WidgetOptions/widget-options/readme.txt

 * Permission Options
 * Target URLs and Wildcard Restrictions
 * Option for child page to inherit parent widget visibilities
+* Clone Widget

 Check full <a href="http://widget-options.com/features/">Extended Widget Options features</a>.

-<h4>Add-ons</h4>
+<h3>ADD-ONS</h3>

-In need of <a href="https://widget-options.com/features/modal-pop-up-and-sliding-widget-options/" target="_blank">WordPress Sliding Panel</a> for your widgets?
-Check out <a href="https://widget-options.com/features/modal-pop-up-and-sliding-widget-options/" target="_blank">Sliding Widget Options</a> add-on and transform any of your widgets to modal pop-up, slide in and/or sliding widget panel; and increase your website's user engagement!
+In need of a WordPress <a href="https://widget-options.com/features/modal-pop-up-and-sliding-widget-options/">Sliding Panel</a> for your widgets?
+Check out <a href="https://widget-options.com/features/modal-pop-up-and-sliding-widget-options/">Sliding Widget Options</a> add-on, and transform any of your widgets to modal pop-up, slide in and/or sliding widget panel; and increase your website’s user engagement!

-If you like to contribute, report issue or have suggestions, you can find the development version on <a href="https://github.com/WidgetOptions/widget-options" target="_blank">Github</a>.
+We keep Widget Options up-to-date and make this flexible widget area manager even more, well, flexible!
+If you like to contribute, report issues or have suggestions, you can find the development version on <a href="https://github.com/WidgetOptions/widget-options">Github</a>.

 <strong>More information</strong>